 Bike Shed Motorcycle Club of London and now Los Angeles, recently released two new motorcycle jeans that are solely branded BSMC.
 Aside from trucker caps, sweats, t-shirts various accessories and more recently abrasion-resistant overshirts – the moto-culture brand has previously opted for co-branded items when it came to protective moto-gear.

-Protection equipment in earlier BSMC collections were limited-runs.
+Protective motorcycle apparel in earlier BSMC collections only lasted for limited runs.
 Most took the form of collaborations with established motorcycle equipment, apparel and accessories brands such as Hedon, Goldtop England, Fuel and Rokker (to name a few).

 Those partnerships produced helmets, leather jackets, jeans and riding boots, respectively.
 However, these jeans appear to be the moto brand’s first self-produced PPE jeans.